-If an FI is a part of a financial group and a group-wide or regional ML/TF risk assessment has been conducted, it may make reference to or rely on those assessments provided that the assessments adequately reflect the ML/TF risks posed to the FI in the local context.
-Custome er risk assessment 2.13 An FI should assess the ML/TF risks associated with a customer or a proposed business relationship.
-The information obtained in the initial stages of the CDD process should enable an FI to conduct a customer risk assessment, which would determine the level of CDD measures to be applied.
-The measures must however comply with the legal requirements of the AMLO .
-The general principle is that the amount and type of information obtained and the extent to which this information obtained, and the extent to which this information is verified, should be increased where the risk associated with the business relationship is higher, or may be decreased where the associated risk is lower.
+adequately reflect the ML/TF risks posed to the FI in the local context.
+Customer risk 2.13 An FI should assess the ML/TF risks associated with a customer or a proposed business relationship.
+The information obtained in the initial stages of the CDD process should enable an FI to conduct a customer risk assessment, which would determine the level of CDD measures 5 to be applied.
+The measures must however comply with the legal requirements of the AMLO 6 .
+The general principle is that the amount and type of information obtained, and the extent to which this information is verified, should be increased where the risk associated with the business relationship is higher, or may be decreased where the associated risk is lower.
 2.14 Based on a holistic view of the information obtained in the course of performing CDD measures, an FI should be able to finalise the customer risk assessment, which determines the level and type of ongoing monitoring (including keeping customer information up-to-date and transaction monitoring), and supports the decision of the FI whether to enter into, continue or terminate the business relationship.
 While a customer risk assessment should always be